 What is Blue Hour in photography?

 The 'Blue Hour' photography refers to the time before sunrise and after sunset when the sky is shifting colors.
 It occurs twice a day.
-Before sunrise, the colors change from deep twilight to dark blue and then fades into light blue.
+Before sunrise, the colors change from deep twilight to dark blue and then fade into light blue.
 Whereas, for sunset, it starts from light blue and travels to deep twilight.

 How do you take Blue Hour photography?